jayceslesar/covid-agents/README.md

 Running `main.py` with a configuration of `sim_params.json` will run the model.
 Upon running, it will ask if you would like to save the data into a directory.
 Screenshots can be saved to create a .gif of the model run. \
-A visual will appear to show what is happening currently during the simulation.
-Darker blue means more 'infected' aerosol.
+A visual will appear to show the current state of the simulation.
+Darker blue means a greater concentration of an aerosol that contains an infectious agent (e.g., SARS-CoV-2).

 # General Usage:

-Easy paramaters to change include source and sink locations, the size of the grid, who is infected, and how effective masks are. \
+Users will generally want to simulate an environment that most resembles a room that they plan on working and/or teaching in.
+Therefore, users should familiarize themselves with the parameters listed above so that the simulation most closely resembles the system they choose to model. \
 The data output into the `data` folder is a csv where each row is a different cell with an agent at a timestep.
 Blank spaces are excluded so it is easier to analyze how much total infected aerosol a given agent as inhaled.

 # References: